olifds/NathalieB_lab/README.md

 The programs were mainly written by Jean-Simon Brouard(jean-simon.brouard@canada.ca) and Olivier Ariel(olivier.ariel@agr.gc.ca)

 For all inquiries please contact Olivier Ariel(olivier.ariel@agr.gc.ca) or Nathalie Bissonnette(nathalie.bissonnette@canada.ca)

+The focus of the laboratory is bovine genomics in the context of paratuberculosis.